retaildevcrews/AdaptiveCardTransformer/docs/HowToIntegrate.md

 ## Getting started with the Adaptive Card Transformer

-To use the `Adaptive Card Transformer` you will need plugins, a `pluginConfig.json`, and a bot.
-To kickstart a project using the `Adaptive Card Transformer`, leverage the Yeoman [generator-AdaptiveCardTransformer](https://github.com/retaildevcrews/generator-AdaptiveCardTransformer) to scaffold plugins, a `pluginConfig.json`, and an echo bot (if needed).
+To use the `adaptive-card-transformer` you will need plugins, a `pluginConfig.json`, and a bot.
+To kickstart a project using the `adaptive-card-transformer`, leverage the Yeoman [generator-AdaptiveCardTransformer](https://github.com/retaildevcrews/generator-AdaptiveCardTransformer) to scaffold plugins, a `pluginConfig.json`, and an echo bot (if needed).

 ## Automatic Integration

 1. If you do not have a bot, you can scaffold an echo bot with the [generator-AdaptiveCardTransformer](https://github.com/retaildevcrews/generator-AdaptiveCardTransformer).
 1. After scaffolding the echo bot and selected plugins, the generator will prompt the user to overwrite certain files.
-This will automatically integrate the `Adaptive Card Transformer` and plugins into the scaffolded echo bot.
+This will automatically integrate the `adaptive-card-transformer` and plugins into the scaffolded echo bot.
 1. Add logic and templates to your template-selector, pre-processor, and post-processor plugins.
 For an example, please refer to the [Adaptive Card Transformer Sample Bot](https://github.com/retaildevcrews/AdaptiveCardTransformerExampleBot/tree/main/src)
-1. Run `npm start` to run the echo bot with with the `Adaptive Card Transformer`
+1. Run `npm start` to run the echo bot with with the `adaptive-card-transformer`

 ## Manual Integration

-If you already have a bot, follow these steps to integrate the `Adaptive Card Transformer` into your bot:
+If you already have a bot, follow these steps to integrate the `adaptive-card-transformer` into your bot:

 1. In your bot project, scaffold plugins and the `pluginConfig.json` with the Yeoman [generator-AdaptiveCardTransformer](https://github.com/retaildevcrews/generator-AdaptiveCardTransformer).
-1. Add dependency on the `Adaptive Card Transformer` to your bot by running:
+1. Add dependency on the `adaptive-card-transformer` to your bot by running:

    ```bash
    npm install @retaildevcrews/adaptive-card-transformer